Variation of extremal length functions on Teichmuller space: Second variation of extremal length

-If $(S,g_t)$ agree through second order with a Weil-Petersson geodesic through $(S,g)$, then we say that $(S,g_t)$ is Weil-Petersson geodesic at $(S,g)$.
+If the family of hyperbolic metrics $(S,g_t)$ agree through second order at $(S,g)$ (when $t=0$) with a Weil-Petersson geodesic, then we say that $(S,g_t)$ is \emph{Weil-Petersson geodesic} at $(S,g)$.
 Although the equation for a family of hyperbolic metrics $(S,g_t)$ to be a Weil-Petersson geodesic is unknown, by Ahlfors \cite{Ahlfors}, $\mu(t)=t\frac{\overline{\Phi}}{g}$ is Weil-Petersson geodesic at $t=0$.